Mariusthvdb/custom-ui/EXAMPLES.md

 # Did you know....

 Several integrations in core Home Assistant allow to set additional attributes.
 Like [Template](https://www.home-assistant.io/integrations/template/#attributes).
-For the sake of experiment I tried to add an `icon_color` attribute, and used a regular Jinja template (it was after all in a <template> entity) on that attribute.
-To my surprise this works perfectly.
-And even better than before, because we can use the `this` variable.
+Using custom-ui, or preferably the newer [custom-icon-color](https://github.com/Mariusthvdb/custom-icon-color/), the user can add an `icon_color` attribute, and set a regular Jinja template on that attribute.
+We can even use the `this` variable.

-This hasnt been tested thoroughly yet, but nothing seems to be causing trouble, and the templates are rendered completely in sync with state changes.

 Example:

 ```